MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-teams-notifications.md

 :::image type="content" source="media/service-teams-notifications/teams-notifications-request-access.png" alt-text="Get Power BI access request notifications in Microsoft Teams activity feed.":::

 When you open the notification, you can grant access directly within Teams.
-This help you quickly give colleagues the access they need.
+This helps you quickly give colleagues the access they need.

 When you grant someone access to a report, they get a **report sharing** notification in Teams and in e-mail.